High-five breakthroughs and better decisions, faster.

 What You Get

-In almost all cases we provide four phases of service, as follows:
+We typically provide four phases of service, as follows:

 - We begin all our projects with a planning meeting to discuss objectives, scope of work, logistics, and other considerations.
 Ideally this planning meeting will occur in person with a small group of people who know the project and the desired outcomes.
 Craig will ask, “What do you want to achieve?
 What would success look like?”
 Answers to these questions will help Craig design a draft agenda(s) to match your objectives.
 We will revise the draft agenda(s) in collaboration with you.